Skip to main content

 Why does DeleteMe ask for my government ID?+

-Several data brokers require identity verification before honouring an opt-out.
-When DeleteMe acts as your authorized agent, the broker may ask DeleteMe for proof of identity, so DeleteMe requests a copy of your ID.
-This is legitimate but means your government ID sits in a third-party vendor database until deletion.
+Several data brokers require identity verification before honoring an opt-out.
+When DeleteMe acts as your authorized agent, the broker may ask DeleteMe for proof of identity.
+DeleteMe's flow optionally requests a copy of your ID for those brokers; users can skip the ID upload, in which case DeleteMe simply cannot process removals at brokers that require it.
+This is a legitimate process, but it does mean if you upload your ID, it sits in a third-party vendor database until deletion.

 Does Reddit like DeleteMe?+

 Reddit opinions on r/privacy and r/degoogle are mixed.
-Users praise the hands-off convenience and the broker list but frequently complain about the $129 annual price, the ID upload requirement, and the fact that data often re-appears after removal.
-Users who care about not storing ID copies with a vendor typically prefer free manual methods or pay-once tools.
+Users praise the hands-off convenience and the broker list but frequently complain about the $129 annual price, the optional ID upload (required for some brokers), and the fact that data often re-appears after removal.
+Users who care about not storing ID copies with any vendor typically prefer free manual methods or pay-once tools.

 Is DeleteMe a scam?+